cloud-gov/compliance-docs/AU-Policy.md

 ### Audit Processing
 * 18F will ensure automated mechanisms are in place to alert the appropriate personnel in the event of an audit failure or audit storage capacity being reached.
-* 18F information systems must provide a warning when allocated audit record storage volume reaches critical level as defined based on organization requirements (e.g. if the system reaches within 10% of allocated storage).
+* 18F information systems must provide a warning when allocated audit record storage volume reaches a critical level as defined based on organization requirements (e.g. if the system reaches within 10% of allocated storage).

-### Audit Monitoring, Analysis and Reporting
+### Audit Monitoring, Analysis, and Reporting
-* 18F establishes processes for regularly reviewing audit log information, and reporting security issues if discovered. * Reviews will occur at a minimum of weekly.
-These processes should be integrated with processes for incident response, in order to ensure standardization and cross-functional collaboration
+* 18F establishes processes for regularly reviewing audit log information, and reporting security issues if discovered.
+* Reviews will occur at a minimum of weekly.
+These processes should be integrated with processes for incident response, in order to ensure standardization and cross-functional collaboration.
 * 18F employs automated mechanisms to integrate audit monitoring, analysis and reporting into an overall process for investigation and response to suspicious activities.
 * 18F employs automated mechanisms to immediately alert security personnel of inappropriate or unusual activities that have security implications.